SynthstromAudible/DelugeFirmware/DEBUG-DIY_HARDWARE.md

 ![Close-up soldering result](assets/ClearSeparationBetweenPads.png)

-It doesn't have to be perfect, but at a minimum, there must be clear separation between joints and good connections between each pin and its pad.
+It doesn't have to be perfect, but at a minimum, there **must** be clear separation between joints and good connections between each pin and its pad.
+Use a magnifying glass to check if needed.
 If you mess up, there are a couple of tricks to cleaning up between pads:

 * Remove any solder from your iron's tip by wiping it on the wet sponge included in your kit, then slowly, without much pressure, push the heated tip against the space between pins allowing it to melt and slide through the accumulated solder.
 If it doesn't work the first pass, wipe off the iron and try again - a well-tinned tip will attract excess solder to it.
 * Get yourself a [solder vacuum](https://mou.sr/45Dn6Cw), melt the blob then immediately press the vacuum to the excess solder and press the trigger.
 It may over-clear the mess, but you can always apply additional solder to the pins.